AI infrastructure that runs where you govern it — not where the hyperscaler is.

 License-compliant open LLMs and multi-modal models matched to the tier's hardware profile.
 License acceptance is recorded at the protocol layer, not on paper.

-Payment, identity, and verification rails
+Metering, identity, and verification rails

 Deployment and provisioning